 - 12. The Authority is fully committed to the principles of corporate governance.
-The Service Leadership Team and Audit and Risk Committee review, by way of an action plan, the governance issues contained within the Annual Governance Statement (AGS) on a quarterly basis.
-The position in relation to the action plan for 2017/18 is set out in Appendix A. Issues which were ongoing at 31st March 2018 will be included in the 2018/19 action plan.
-The progress made in implementing recommendations in relation to governance issues is confirmed by Internal Audit and forms the starting point of the work carried out in producing the AGS for 2017/18. - 13.
-In addition, based on assurance work undertaken by Internal Audit during 2017/18, the Head of Internal Audit is expected to issue a Moderate overall assurance opinion on the adequacy and effectiveness of internal control operating across the Authority in 2017/18.
-This opinion provides assurance that, whilst there is basically a sound system of control, there are some weaknesses, which may put some of the system objectives at major risk.
-Given the constant extent of change faced, the reduction in resources and the ever increasing diverse nature of the Internal Audit Plan this assurance opinion should be regarded as positive. - 14.
-The issues detailed below have been agreed with the Service Leadership Team for inclusion in the 2018/19 action plan:
+The Service Leadership Team and Audit and Finance Committee review, by way of an action plan, the governance issues contained within the Annual Governance Statement (AGS) on a quarterly basis.
+The position in relation to the action plan for 2024/25 is set out in Appendix A. Issues which were ongoing on 31st March 2025 will be included in the 2025/26 action plan.
+The progress made in implementing recommendations in relation to governance issues is confirmed by Internal Audit and forms the starting point of the work carried out in producing the AGS for 2024/25. - 13.
+In addition, based on assurance work undertaken by Internal Audit during 2024/25, the Head of Internal Audit has issued a Moderate overall assurance opinion on the adequacy and effectiveness of internal control operating across the Authority in 2024/25. - 14.
+The Moderate opinion provides assurance that there is a sound system of control in place however there are some weaknesses and evidence of ineffective controls.
+When taken within a context of the change the Authority continues to face, the reduction in resources and the increasing diverse nature of the Internal Audit Plan, this assurance opinion should be regarded as positive.

+15. The issues detailed below have been agreed with the Service Leadership Team for inclusion in the 2025/26 action plan: